jpalanco/awersome-aspm/README.md

 ## Introduction

-ASPM isn’t just another buzzword—it’s a necessity in today’s evolving cybersecurity landscape.
 This guide highlights the tools, techniques, and providers that help you secure your applications and manage the risks in your software supply chain.
-Simple, clear, and straight to the point.

 ---